Selena Gomez Is In A ‘Good Place’ After Justin Bieber Wedding, Ready To Get Back Into The Dating Game In 2019

 Gomez completed mental health programs in 2016 and 2018 after struggling with stress and anxiety.
 As The Inquisitr previously reported, Gomez opened up about her diagnosis during a recent visit to the McLean Hospital in Belmont, Massachusetts, where she accepted the 2019 McLean Award for Mental Health Advocacy.

 Although Gomez’s struggles weren’t easy to cope with, especially as she lived her life in the spotlight, she has an amazing support system at this time and couldn’t be more grateful for the friends and family members who continue to help her navigate through her challenges.
-As the insider explained, the people in her life have helped her lower her anxiety and heal from her past hurts.
+As the insider explained, the people in her life have helped her lower her anxiety and heal from her past heartache.

 As for her future dating life, Gomez is in a healthy place after finally coming to terms with the end of her up and down romance with Bieber.
 That said, when it comes to dating, she isn’t in too much of a rush.
 Instead, she’s open to wherever life takes her as she remains focused on her health and enjoying life.

-Bieber tied the knot with Baldwin, who he first dated briefly from December 2015 to January 2016, in September of last year, just two months after getting engaged to the model during a romantic getaway in The Bahamas.
-As fans of Gomez will recall, Bieber and Baldwin rekindled their relationship in early 2018, jut months after he split from Gomez.
+Bieber tied the knot with Baldwin, who he first dated briefly from December 2015 to January 2016, in September of last year, just two months after getting engaged to the model during a romantic getaway in the Bahamas.
+As fans of Gomez will recall, Bieber and Baldwin rekindled their relationship in early 2018, just months after his split from Gomez.

 “Selena started seeing the bigger picture when it came to their relationship, like what was more important: her general happiness and her family and friends’ approval, or her being together with Justin, where no one really supported their relationship,” a source revealed to Us Weekly magazine in May 2018.